-- 3. Ensure the following tools are available in the /usr/sbin directory. - lsslot - drslot_chrp_pci - 4.
+- 3. Ensure the following tools are available in the /usr/sbin directory. - lsslot - drmgr -c pci - 4.
 Return to the procedure that sent you here.

 Removing and replacing a PCI adapter contained in a cassette in an IBM i partition that is powered on